Close

 Students study a rich and challenging curriculum.
 From engaging with ideas from a wide variety of texts to opportunities for self-expression and creativity in both spoken and written contexts, studying English at Shotton Hall nurtures self-expression and reflective thought.
 Throughout the key stages, students will encounter a range of literary genres and forms, ranging from Jacobean drama and courtly love poetry to a whole host of non-fiction diaries, essays, letters and autobiographies.
 We take a cross-curricular approach, encouraging students to think about the social, political and historical context alongside developing their own voice.
 As well as following the curriculum, students will be encouraged to read for pleasure, experiencing a diverse range of literature as a platform for exploring new ideas, developing critical thinking skills and learning more about the world around them.
 Students will be inspired by great thinkers such as activist Martin Luther King, environmentalist Greta Thunberg and suffragette Emmeline Pankhurst.

 The English department hosts many extra-curricular clubs including Debate Club, where students discuss the issues of the day and hone their arguing skills and Reading Club, which allows students to come together to discuss their favourite books, both of which are very popular with our students.
 During ‘Everybody Writes Day’, Year 7 students have the chance to write a speech and perform it to the rest of their year group in the hall.
-Our school newspaper ‘Spotlight’ is published every term, and all students have the opportunity to submit articles and see their name in print.
-English also hosts ‘SOS’ Club, formally known as ‘Shaking out Society’ in which students work together to make school a better, more inclusive, environment where staff and students alike feel valued and appreciated.
+English also hosts ‘SOS’ Club, formally known as ‘Shaking our Society’ in which students work together to make school a better, more inclusive, environment where staff and students alike feel valued and appreciated.

 Our ‘Keys to Success’ literacy programme ensures students learn the fundamental skills to help them progress not only in English but across the whole curriculum.
 Students thrive on campaigns such as ‘Don’t Know’ and ‘Sound like an Expert’ which encourages top tier explanations of ideas, utilising the wide vocabulary acquired across the curriculum.